 Blockchains are distributed electronic ledgers shared across a network of servers that records transactions in cryptographic units that are called blocks in a permanent and verifiable manner.
 They are often referred to as digital ledger technologies (DLT).

-The digital transformation of terminals is integrated into emerging blockchains and other information systems that effectively link together a wide variety of port and intermodal stakeholders such as customs, freight forwarders, and carriers.
-The purpose of digitalization is not necessarily to create new information systems to manage freight activities but to effectively link existing databases and management systems through a portal, particularly through the conversion of different formats and the adoption of standards.
+The digital transformation of terminals is integrated into information systems and ledger technologies, such as blockchains, that link together a wide variety of port and intermodal stakeholders such as customs, freight forwarders, and carriers.
+The purpose of digitalization is not necessarily to create new information systems to manage freight activities but to effectively link existing databases and management systems through a portal, particularly through the conversion of different formats and the adoption of information exchange standards.

 Digitalization is a process that takes place sequentially.
 Depending on the current level of information technology usage, some steps may not be required, with the setting up becoming a matter of portal development and data interoperability.
 Therefore, freight digitalization can be developed over three major phases:

 - Development of key channels.
 The first fundamental step in digitalization concerns the setting up of channels with key port users exchanging digital information they need for their operations.
 This included cargo manifest, customs declaration, vessel call requests, and the reporting of dangerous goods.
-Carriers are the main drivers in implementing blockchains because they are commonly the key support of the intermodal transport chain, which becomes a channel that can be integrated.
-Maersk, the world’s largest shipping line, has developed a blockchain platform called TradeLens in collaboration with IBM.
-Its ongoing adoption as an industry standard allows actors along transport chains to track and trade shipments, handle documentation such as bills of lading, and eventually settle transactions through letters of credit.
+Carriers are the main drivers in implementing digital ledger technologies because they are commonly the key support of the intermodal transport chain, which becomes a channel that can be integrated.
+Still, DLTs are complex to implement.
+In 2018, Maersk, the world’s largest shipping line, initiated the development of a blockchain platform called TradeLens in collaboration with IBM.
+However, even if fully operational, the system was judged not to be commercially viable and was discontinued in early 2023.
+A collaborative framework allowing actors to track and trade shipments, handle documentation such as bills of lading, and eventually settle transactions through letters of credit, remains a challenge.

 - Regional digital freight platforms.
 Once key channels have been created, then the setting up of an operational port community system becomes possible, particularly by focusing on maritime shipping and inland freight distribution information channels within an area where a port authority acts as a key driver.
 Additional actors are brought in, notably freight forwarders and inland transport firms, which creates a freight market.
 The purpose is to build a continuous information chain within the port region that includes the majority of the steps from the ship access to the port facility to the delivery of a container at an inland freight distribution center.
 Among the world’s major ports, different port community systems have been designed.